-- 2 Identify a system that will host the Steward process. - Make sure that both clusters can connect to the system through a ping command. - Perform this step only if VCS is not already installed on the Steward system.
-If VCS is already installed, skip to step 5. - Install the VRTSvcs and VRTSperl RPMs. - If the cluster UUID is not configured, configure it by using /opt/VRTSvcs/bin/uuidconfig.pl. - On the system that is designated to run the Steward process, run the installvcs -securityonenode command.
+- 2 Identify a system that will host the Steward process. - 3 Make sure that both clusters can connect to the system through a ping command. - Perform this step only if VCS is not already installed on the Steward system.
+If VCS is already installed, skip to step 5. - If the cluster UUID is not configured, configure it by using /opt/VRTSvcs/bin/uuidconfig.pl. - On the system that is designated to run the Steward process, run the installvcs -securityonenode command.

 The installer prompts for a confirmation if VCS is not configured or if VCS is not running on all nodes of the cluster.
 Enter y when the installer prompts whether you want to continue configuring security.
-For more information about the -securityonenode option, see the Veritas

-Cluster Server Installation Guide.
+For more information about the -securityonenode option, see the Symantec Cluster Server Installation Guide.